-Moved to help forgotten people, The Trussell Trust’s initial Bulgaria projects focussed on improving conditions for the 60+ children sleeping at Central Railway Station in Bulgaria.
-The Trust’s work soon expanded not only in Bulgaria, but in the UK too.
+The Trussell Trust’s initial Bulgaria projects focused on improving conditions for the 60+ children sleeping at Central Railway Station in Bulgaria.

-Paddy started Salisbury Foodbank in his garden shed and garage, providing three days’ of emergency food to local people in crisis.
+Paddy investigated data on poverty and deprivation in the UK and found that significant numbers of people faced going hungry as a result of a sudden crisis.
+So Paddy started Salisbury Foodbank in his garden shed and garage, providing three days’ emergency food to local people in crisis.

 The food bank model spread rapidly through church networks and, in particular, inspiration was drawn from a verse from Matthew’s gospel in the Bible which reads: “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was in prison and you visited me.”
 (Matthew 25:35-36)

 Twenty years later, we now support a network of food banks across the UK, supported by thousands of volunteers.
 Each provides emergency food to people in crisis, and additional support to help tackle the root causes that sweep people into poverty and build people’s resilience, so they are less likely to need a food bank in the future.